Thursday, Sept 23 – My very dear friends of Indigo House,

 One of the most exciting and fulfilling ways to learn about our world is though food.
 Here at Indigo House my guests learn while savoring: but with no final exam!
-On my rural farmstead my shelves of books on cookery and its history, my gardens, the barn, and my kitchen are my research base so that we can all enjoy the ongoing culinary adventure.
+On my rural farmstead my shelves of books on cookery and history, my gardens, the barn, and my kitchen are my research base so that we can all enjoy the ongoing culinary adventure.

-This series of Porch Dinners are happening out in the country where you will hear the rush of the river, enjoy the greenery, and eat great food in good company!
-Please bring the beer or wine or cider of your choice – Indigo House will offer coffee or tea.
+This Fall/Winter series of history dinners are happening out in the country where you will hear the rush of the river and eat great food in good company!
+When the weather allows dinner is served outside on the deck.
+Please bring the beer or wine or cider of your choice– Indigo House will offer coffee or tea.

 Reserve your dining experience on the date that that works for you!